ygeszvain/ygeszvain.github.io/_posts/2022-09-07-build-a-docker-image.md

 ---
-title: Text and Typography
+title: Build a Docker Image
 author: ygeszvain
-date: 2019-08-08 11:33:00
+date: 2022-09-07 03:00:00
-categories: [Blogging, Demo]
+categories: [Software Engineering]
-tags: [typography]
+tags: [steps]
 math: true
 mermaid: true
-image:
-  path: /commons/devices-mockup.png
-  width: 800
-  height: 500
-  alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

 This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.